privcount/privcount/doc/TorEvents.markdown

 ### Collection

 1. PrivCount waits for the collection round to start
+2. PrivCount disables torrc reload on HUP (SETCONF __ReloadTorrcOnSIGHUP=1) (This stops the EnablePrivCount option being reset by HUPs.)
-2. PrivCount turns on the tor PrivCount code (SETCONF EnablePrivCount 1)
+3. PrivCount turns on the tor PrivCount code (SETCONF EnablePrivCount=1)
-3. PrivCount turns on the tor events required for the collection round (SETEVENTS PRIVCOUNT_...)
+4. PrivCount turns on the tor events required for the collection round (SETEVENTS PRIVCOUNT_...)
-4. Tor starts sending events as they occur, and PrivCount processes these events.
+5. Tor starts sending events as they occur, and PrivCount processes these events.
 Events that started before PrivCount was enabled are ignored.

 ### Cleanup

 1. PrivCount waits for the collection round to stop
-2. PrivCount turns off EnablePrivCount and all tor events (SETCONF, SETEVENTS)
+2. PrivCount turns off all events (SETEVENTS)
+3. PrivCount turns off EnablePrivCount (SETCONF EnablePrivCount=0)
+4. PrivCount enables torrc reload on HUP (SETCONF __ReloadTorrcOnSIGHUP=0) (This allows operators to reload torrcs between collection rounds.)

 ## Tor Relay Roles